kdeldycke/kevin-deldycke-blog/content/posts/how-to-e107-autogallery-to-zenphoto-migration.md

 By now, you should be able to play with your medias using Zenphoto's admin interface.

 But if you're unlucky as I was, you will find a strange bug which break down drag'n'drop album sorting.
 The fix I found was to remove, in photo filenames, the numerical prefix (and the following dot) set by autogallery to define the sort order.
 This operation should be performed, _before_ the copy from autogallery to Zenphoto (= the first command in this post).
-By the way, if you know a one-liner to do this, please, please... share ! :)
+By the way, if you know a one-liner to do this, please, please... share! :)

 To migrate comments, I have no automatic solution.
 I choose to do this manually, editing the database by hand.
 In my case it was the quickest way as I only had a dozen of comments to migrate.